Lance Lenoir: Philadelphia Eagles

 On July 27, 2022, Lenoir was signed by the Philadelphia Eagles.
 On August 16, he was waived/injured and reverted to the injured reserve.
 On August 22, he was waived with an injury settlement.

 Los Angeles Rams

 On December 22, 2022, Lenoir signed with the practice squad of the Los Angeles Rams.
 His practice squad contract expired when the team's season ended on January 9, 2023.

 Orlando Guardians

 Lenoir signed with the Orlando Guardians of the XFL on February 23, 2023.
 He was placed on the team's reserve list on March 27.
 He was removed from the roster after the 2023 season.

 Michigan Panthers (second stint)

 On February 25, 2024, Lenoir signed with the Michigan Panthers of the United Football League (UFL).
-He asked for a release for personal reasons on March 10, 2024.
+He asked for a release for personal reasons on March 10.
+Lenoir has since ended his playing career.